-Rabbits are known for their prolific breeding habits, with the female rabbit capable of producing multiple litters in a year.
-Rabbit reproduction is unique to other mammals, with a brief gestation period of around 30 days.
-Female rabbits can breed from as early as four months old and continue producing litters until they reach six years of age.
+It is known for its breeding habits, female rabbits are capable of producing more than one litter in a year.
+Rabbit reproduction is unique from other mammals, with a short gestation period of about 30 days.
+Female rabbits can breed from the age of four months and continue to produce litters until the age of six years.

 The mating process for rabbits is quick, usually lasting no more than a few seconds.
-Males will mount females several times during the mating season until successful copulation occurs.
-A female can produce up to eight offspring per litter on average, although some breeds may have larger or smaller litter sizes.
-The newborn rabbits, also known as kits, are born hairless and blind but grow rapidly within the first few weeks after birth.
+Males mount females several times during the mating season until successful mating occurs.
+A female can produce an average of eight offspring per litter, although some breeds may have larger or smaller litter sizes.
+Newborn rabbits, also known as kits, are born hairless and blind but grow rapidly in the first few weeks after birth.

-The care and development of rabbit litter are left entirely up to the mother rabbit after giving birth.
-The doe will nurse her young with milk produced in special glands located on her abdomen for about four weeks before weaning them off it gradually over time.
-With proper nutrition and care, baby bunnies will grow quickly into independent adults ready to make their own babies within a few months!
+The care and development of her litter after birth is left entirely to the mother rabbit.
+A doe will nurse her young for about four weeks with milk produced in special glands in her abdomen before gradually weaning over time.
+With proper nutrition and care, baby rabbits will soon grow into independent adults ready to have babies of their own in a few months!

 Humane Wildlife Removal Service